Guidance for customising Employee Risk Scores

 4. Test & iterate

-To adjust the risk tolerances, navigate to Settings > Company Edit > Risk Score, and assign a custom tolerance for each risk factor based on your organisation’s needs.
+• Assign a custom weight for each risk factor based on your organisation’s needs.

 Need Help?